 Before you can do anything else, you will have to file a petition with the local court office to get the probate process started.
 And “local” means the court office where the deceased lived (something to keep in mind if you live in a different city or out of state).
 In addition, you’ll have to inform all designated beneficiaries and heirs that you are petitioning to begin probate.
 This includes providing them with the court date of the probate hearing, which allows them an opportunity to bring objections (if they should happen to have any).

 Inventory the Estate and Pay Creditors

-The next preparatory step to sell your probate property in Southern California involves inventorying the estate and then paying off creditors with legitimate claims.
+The next preparatory step to sell your probate property in Los Angeles involves inventorying the estate and then paying off creditors with legitimate claims.
 This part of the process will require you to gather and review all the pertinent documents, such as will, funeral arrangement/burial directions, power of attorney, all records of assets, and all debt claims.
 After conducting this inventory (to determine exactly what assets the estate has), you will next need to notify all the deceased’s creditors.
 Finally, the estate’s assets are used to pay off all legitimate debts.

 Legally Transfer Assets to Beneficiaries

 The final step before you can sell your probate property is to transfer assets to the appropriately designated beneficiaries.
 Then when real property remains after assets have been transferred, you can begin the process of selling that property.
 And this too involves another series of court-regulated steps.

 To sell your probate property, you’ll need to follow these four basic steps (though it can be much more involved and your agent can help through it):

 Just as with initiating probate, selling probate property entails a lot of court involvement.
 So you will need an attorney who is experienced in both probate and real estate.